 that page you link there lists the axle scheme as Bo'2'+2'2'+2'Bo', but that's not the original arrangement. that's what the DB made of it when it needed more trains, it took leftover steering wagons from ET25 and stretched the 4 ET31 into 6 this way.

 anyway, the ET25 isn't really a proper replacement. the "scheme" would be something like: ET65: commuter, ET25: passenger, ET31: accelerated, ET11: express

-#53 Updated by Eddi almost 8 years ago
+#53 Updated by Eddi over 8 years ago

 "S-Bahn" in east germany had a very different usage than in west germany, while in west germany, the main purpose was to reduce the stopping time by allowing fast entry/exit, the main purpose in east germany was to handle the very large spike in the "rush hour" (usually the shift change in practically all large factories was synchronized). because the self-motorization was very low, speed wasn't really that much of an issue.

 when the DR introduced S-Bahn service outside of Berlin in the 1970s, the double decker wagons were meant as a temporary measure, but like all good temporary measures, they stayed in place. (the second (late 70s/early 80s) generation of wagons still run on those lines.
 In Halle/Leipzig they're meant to be replaced by Talent 2 by 2013, we'll see if that actually happens :p).
 An EMU for S-Bahn service was developed, but never was ordered in larger quantities.